WHAT DOES ANTI DIET MEAN

 Intuitive Eating (IE)

 Per the website for Intuitive Eating (IE), IE is a “self-care eating framework” created by two dietitians, Evelyn Tribole and Elyse Reisch, in the 90’s after working with countless patients in their own practices who perpetually struggled with their relationship with food, body and movement.
 The IE framework is composed of 10 principles meant to be implemented in-order to help achieve a sense of peace with food and body through tuning into internal cues (your own internal hunger and fullness cues) instead of external cues (diets, bad nutrition advice) as well as preventing the continued cycle of dieting which we know is harmful in a multitude of ways: promoting a disordered relationship with food and body image through chronic restriction, bingeing and purging, perfectionism and shame.
 The end goal is to remove social, psychological and physical barriers preventing the intuitive eater from tuning into their internal food/activity needs and wants and stop the seemingly never-ending cycle of dieting and restriction in exchange for a lifetime of enjoying the food you enjoy that helps you feel your best.
+Learn more about Intuitive Eating here.

 Health at Every Size® (HAES)